Did you know that meditation can literally change the grey matter in your brain, and enhance cognitive and psychological behaviors?

 This might be challenging at first, so it's helpful to begin with someone who you may already love or have some connection with.
 Build up to sending love to someone who you may have some conflict with, or you may dislike for some reason, and then build up to sending love and feeling love for people you don't even know, passers by in the street, people you see in the news, on TV, people you've never met or seen, and every living being on this planet.

 Hold this state of love for as long as you can, ideally for the remainder of your meditation.
-If your mind starts to wander, just notice that it's wandered, don't judge it, and gently bring the mind back to the virtue on which you are meditating.
+If your mind starts to wander, just notice that it's wandered, don't judge it, don't be frustrated, just gently bring the mind back to the virtue on which you are meditating, your meditation object.

 When your alarm goes off, begin to softly relax your concentration and bring your mind back to your breath, then slowly begin to open your eyes and move your body gently.
 Notice how you feel in your body and in your mind.
 Notice anything that may have come up for you.
 You may want to just sit and relax for a while, or perhaps journal about your experience.